v-harrishe/azure-docs/articles/service-fabric/service-fabric-choose-framework.md

 ## Reliable Actors

-Built on top of Reliable Services, the Reliable Actor framework is an application framework that implements the [Virtual Actor](https://research.microsoft.com/en-us/projects/orleans/) pattern, based on the computational [actor model](https://en.wikipedia.org/wiki/Actor_model).
+Built on top of Reliable Services, the Reliable Actor framework is an application framework that implements the [Virtual Actor](https://research.microsoft.com/en-us/projects/orleans/) pattern, based on the computational [actor model](https://en.wikipedia.org (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /wiki/Actor_model).
 The Reliable Actor framework uses independent units of compute and state with single-threaded execution called *actors*.
 The Reliable Actor framework provides built-in communication for actors and pre-set state persistence and scale-out configurations.

 Because Reliable Actors is an application framework built on Reliable Services, it is fully integrated with the Service Fabric platform and benefits from the full set of features offered by the platform.